nathanwchan/swift-3-workshop/README.md

 1. There is an issue with the code above.
 When we create our `TodoList` and close the app, then relaunch, our `TodoList` is empty.
 This is where Persistence would come into play.
 To implement persistence into your TodoList Application, I would recommend following this tutorial here: [Persistence Tutorial](https://www.hackingwithswift.com/read/12/1/setting-up)

 2. Another issue with our TodoList is that users cannot remove Todo items once they are completed.
 Look into `UITableViewDelegate`.
 There is a method called `tableView(_:commitEditingStyle:forRowAt:)` that will allow us to implement a "Swipe to Delete".
-This method will use our `TodoList.share.remove()` function to remove the `Todo` for the specific index.
+This method will use our `TodoList.shared.remove()` function to remove the `Todo` for the specific index.